27 Dec After the High–What? Money Wisdom

 After Spending Season–What?

-The moment of Christmas “high” has just passed, the biggest spending season of the year.
-What did you learn?
+For example, after the moment of Christmas “high” has just passed, the biggest spending season of the year, what did you learn?
 What do you have to show for it?
 Or are you empty-hearted, empty-handed, empty-pocketed?

 You can use that emptiness now.
 I’m not interested in pushing you to hold my views or have “my wisdom.”
 Let me help you find yours.